 On the chart, you’ll note that the Samsung X5 is by far the fastest portable SSD on the market.
 However, it’s strictly a Thunderbolt 3 drive that doesn’t work with USB at all.

-The X8, on the other hand, works with all USB ports (including USB 2.0) as well as Thunderbolt 3 port.
+The X8, on the other hand, works with all USB ports (including USB 2.0) and Thunderbolt 3 port.
 (All Thunderbolt 3 ports have built-in support for USB 3.2 Gen 2.)

 When tested with a USB 3.2 Gen 1 (5 Gbps) port, the X8 also excelled, topping the chart of same-standard portable SSDs.
 The drive also worked with USB 2.0 in my trial with a sustained speed of around 40 MB/s.

-I used for the X8 for a couple of days continuously and ran into zero problems.
-The drive got a little warm during long operation but not to the point of concern.
+I used the X8 for a couple of days continuously and ran into zero problems.
+The drive got a little warm during the long operation but not to the point of concern.

 Micron’s new Crucial X8 Portable SSD is an excellent storage device.
 It’s currently one of the fastest USB external drives on the market.
 The rugged and aesthetically pleasing design doesn’t hurt, either, and the affordable pricing means it’s an easy recommendation.

-And now with the newly-minted 2 TB version, the drive is also one of the most spacious you can find.
+And now, with the newly-minted 2 TB version, the drive is also one of the most spacious you can find.
 My only complaint is the fact it has no extra security feature or built-in encryption.
-But, if you’re looking for a fast, rugged, frill-free, little device that works well, everywhere, including your game consoles, this is an excellent buy.
+But, if you’re looking for a fast, rugged, frill-free, tiny device that works well everywhere, including your game consoles, this is an excellent buy.